abbotkinneydude/hw3-lebowski-js-password-generator/README.md

 <li>If you respond yes to any of the first 4: you get a positive quote from The Big Lebowski.</li>
 <li>If you respond no to any of the first 4: you get a negative quote from The Big Lebowski.</li>
 </ul>
-<li>The Fifth button, length, gets a positive quote if the value entered is between 8 and 128.
+<li>The fifth button, length, gets a positive quote if the value entered is between 8 and 128.
 If outside of that range, you're being very undude.</li>
 <li>Once your selection is complete, click on the red button to 'degenerate' a password.</li>
 </ul>

 ## Technical Notes:

-<h6>HTML Document</h6>
+<h5>HTML Document</h5>
 <ul>
 <li>Head Section: 1) CSS Reset, 2) CSS Bootstrap, 3) Trilogy CSS.</li>
 <li>Head Section: The javascript src is specified as DEFER so it doesn't load until the whole page is loaded.</li>